-The average woman with a normal weight pre-pregnancy needs only about 300 extra calories per day to promote her baby's growth, according to the American Congress of Obstetricians and Gynecologists (ACOG).
+The average woman with a normal weight pre-pregnancy needs only about 300 extra calories per day to promote their baby's growth, according to the American Congress of Obstetricians and Gynecologists (ACOG).
 That's roughly the number of calories in a glass of skim milk and half a sandwich.
-A woman of normal weight should gain 25 to 35 pounds during pregnancy -- less if she's overweight.
+A woman of normal weight should gain 25 to 35 pounds during pregnancy -- less if they're overweight.

 It’s difficult to drop extra pregnancy pounds after birth, Chescheir says.
 And with each subsequent pregnancy, a woman might become even heavier.

 Also, women who gain more than 50 pounds when they're carrying just one child have a higher risk of a cesarean section or a difficult vaginal birth, Chescheir says.
 And babies who are "overgrown" at birth, she says, are more likely to be obese when they're adults.

 Myth: Avoid Hair Dyes

 "We don't believe there's any fetal risk from hair dyes and such," Chescheir says.
 But strong odors from hair treatment products make some pregnant women feel nauseous.
 So use them, she says, in a well-ventilated space with a fan.

 You can hold off on hair treatments until you've passed your first trimester if you’re really worried.
 You can also avoid dyes with ammonia, which has strong fumes.
 "Hair changes a lot during pregnancy," Chescheir says.
 Products that worked well before pregnancy might not give the same results.